bonny/WordPress-Simple-History/readme.txt

 - Add Update URI plugin header, if available, to context.
 This field was added in [WordPress 5.8](https://make.wordpress.org/core/2021/06/29/introducing-update-uri-plugin-header-in-wordpress-5-8/) so it was really time to add it now :) [#451](https://github.com/bonny/WordPress-Simple-History/issues/451)
 - Add link to linklist below "All updates have been completed" message. [#453](https://github.com/bonny/WordPress-Simple-History/issues/453)
 - Add title, alternative text, caption, description, and slug to modified attachments.
+- Add link next to number or failed login attempts, to add-on to control the number, or to the settings page for the addon, if installed.

 ### 4.15.1 (April 2024)